MihBat/Probability-assesment-of-adverse-weather-conditions-during-a-sporting-event-in-Tallinn/README.md

 - Open Meteo archived weather data for Tallinn; from July 1 to 20, 2010-2024 `data/tln_weather_july_2010_2024.csv`
 - The following parameters were selected from the archive: precipitation, wind speed, temperature, and atmospheric pressure.

-P. S. More methodogy description in `code/weather_cond_analysis.ipynb`
+P. S. More methodology description in `code/weather_cond_analysis.ipynb`

 ## Workflow
 Data processing